 In 2012, five of the tracks from Bullfrog 4 were discovered and finally released on the band’s re-mastered Second Wind album which Tim personally re-mixed.
 The tracks were hailed as a triumph with one critic proclaiming, “these tracks alone are worth the price of admission!”

 Today, Tim remains active in both the voice-over and music worlds; he can be seen and heard on various radio, TV, internet and industrial campaigns.
 His second solo album, Honor Among Thieves was released on November 15th 2019.
 A single from those sessions, "The Sunrise Also Fell" debuted on the Soundclick Acoustic Rock chart at #1 when it was released on October 19th, 2018.
 A follow-up single, "Hide n' Seek" was released on May 1st, 2019.
 It also climbed to #1 on the Soundclick Classic Rock chart.
-He is also a featured artist on the "Homegrown Underground Sounds Show" (H.U.G.S.) broadcast on radio station WRGG in Greencastle, PA which is heard in over 40 countries worldwide.
-No less than 7 tracks from both his albums have placed in the H.U.G.S.
-Top Twenty, with his cover of Bob Seger's "Get Out of Denver" reaching Number One.
+He was also a featured artist on the "Homegrown Underground Sounds Show" (H.U.G.S.) broadcast on radio station WRGG in Greencastle, PA which was heard in over 40 countries worldwide.
+To date, No less than 7 tracks from both his albums have placed in the H.U.G.S.
+Top Twenty, with his cover of Bob Seger's "Get Out of Denver" and "Love On The Line" reaching Number One.

 Tim Gainer is no stranger to show business…(to be continued)